VMatosECC/StudyGuides/README.md

 # StudyGuides
-Problems that prepare you for term exams
+Sample problems that you should work on to prepare for exams.